Red Unit: History

-in early 2016.
+The Red Unit saw its first operational deployment in Sangin in early 2016.
 In the summer of that year a Taliban spokesperson reported to media that the Red Unit was producing consistently "good" results in actions against the Afghan National Army and discussions were underway about utilizing it for increased operational deployments.
 The assessment of the unit's potency was echoed by provincial officials in Helmand who described the outfit as "very dangerous and very successful".
 In the subsequent time, the Red Unit began operating all around Afghanistan and used by the insurgents for the most important as well as dangerous missions.

 In July 2018, the Red Unit played an important part in the Battle of Darzab, which resulted in a major Taliban victory over the Islamic State of Iraq and the Levant – Khorasan Province.
 By late 2018, the unit was known to be most active in Kunduz Province, Baghlan Province, and Faryab Province, aiding in a number of major Taliban advances in these areas.

 The Red Unit was involved in the 2021 Taliban offensive, assisting in capturing Kunduz from Afghan government forces and taking part in the Battle of Lashkargah during which one of its commanders, Mawlawi Mubarak, was killed by an airstrike.